-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates to individuals severely harmed or killed: someone else’s premises.
+At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates for individuals severely harmed or killed: on someone else’s premises.
 Our legal team can determine if you are eligible to pursue and recover financial compensation for your damages.

 Contact a premises liability attorney today at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation with our law firm.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 Hot tubs are a popular way to relax and unwind, but they can also be dangerous.
 According to the Consumer Product Safety Commission (CPSC), more than 300 people die each year from hot tub-related accidents.
 Therefore, it’s important to ensure that your hot tub is safe and free of defects before using it.

 Unfortunately, most hotels are not properly maintaining their pools to ensure guest safety.
 Hotels have a responsibility always to keep their guests safe on the property.